create3000/x_ite/docs/_posts/getting-started.md

 | PLY              | .ply           | model/ply       |
 | SVG Document     | .svg, .svgz    | image/svg+xml   |

->**Tip:** All files can be compressed using GZip compression.
+>**Tip:** All files can be compressed using GZip compression (usually denoted by a 'z' at the end of the file suffix).
 This saves bandwidth and speeds up download time.
 {: .prompt-tip }

 If you have an own web-server see [how to configure your web server](how-to-configure-your-web-server).
 If you are looking for an online X3D file format converter [see here](laboratory/x3d-file-converter).